Visual Arts: International Research Programme

 Your application will be evaluated based on the following criteria:

-- The research trip must as far as possible be linked to specific future projects relating to professional curating, art criticism or art mediation.
+• Your trip must have a clear connection to a specific future project related to professional curating, art criticism, or art mediation.

-- The visit must promote and strengthen the international networks of Danish artists and/or Danish art institutions
+• Your trip must promote and strengthen the international networks of Danish artists and/or Danish art institutions.

-- The visit must play a decisive role in promoting awareness abroad of Danish artists and/or Danish art institutions
+• Your trip must play a significant role in promoting awareness abroad of Danish artists and/or Danish art institutions.

-- The visit must promote specific collaborations between the Danish and foreign art scenes.
+• Your trip must foster specific collaborations between the Danish and foreign art scenes.

-If you have applied for grants from the Danish Arts Foundation within the past three years, this information will be considered in the evaluation of your application.
+If you have applied for a grant from the Foundation within the last three years, this information will be used as a basis for processing your application.
+A lifelong honorary grant from the State Art Fund is not considered in the processing of your application.

 What must the application contain